dmolitor/glmSparse/README.md

 extremely large model matrix that is fairly sparse that will cause memory issues if stored in standard dense format.
-When dealing with moderate sized datasets, there is little to no reason to prefer this vs. the `stats::glm` implementation.
-Additionally, I have done no comparison to the implementations found in the `speedglm` or `bigglm` packages; both of which claim to address similar situations, potentially with better results.
-If these packages indeed have faster implementations and can handle sparse model matrices equally well, there is no reason to utilize `glm4()`.
+When dealing with moderate sized datasets, there is little to no reason to prefer this vs. the `glm()` implementation.
+Additionally, I have done no comparison to the implementations found in the `speedglm` or `bigglm` packages;
+both of which claim to address similar situations, potentially with better results.
+If these packages indeed have faster implementations and can handle sparse model matrices equally well, there is no reason to utilize `glmSparse()`.
 In other words, this is tbd.